skalou/VtolVR-HORNET-Skalou/README.md

 > [!NOTE]
-> For now, only the base game aircrafts are affected and the T-55, not the DLC (EF-24G and AH94),
+> For now, only the base game aircrafts and the T-55 are affected for the Bobblehead, not the DLC (EF-24G and AH94),
 > maybe doable in modifying the DLC files, but I haven't tried.